tharakeshrajesh/Terminal-Flight-Physics-Simulator/JOURNAL.md

 render += cv2.warpAffine(img, np.float32([[1,0,(list(map(int, apple.body.position))[0]-250)],[0,1,(list(map(int, apple.body.position))[1]-250)]]), (512, 512))
 ```
 But anyways the changes I made was only adding a plane image to OpenCV which was way harder than I thought.
 Spent a whole hour just on that.

+# 08/09/2025

+Wow, it has been a while since I touched this project.<br />
+Well anwyays, I added user input to control some variables and renamed some variables and functions.<br />
+And this time I did NOT use AI.
+This update is too easy to use it anyways.<br />
+Next I need to add altitude and all that stuff but whatever.